-Facilities are provided for volleyball, soccer, tennis, and table tennis.
+Facilities are provided for volleyball, soccer, and basketball.
 Students are required to participate in physical activities weekly.

 Location and Transportation

 The WAAST campus is located in the Republic of Togo, about five kilometers north of downtown Lomé.
 It is easily accessible to the international airport.